AdrianKlessa/Planets/README.md

 Planets/Sun in the UI not to scale.

-## The simulation can be run in-browser [here](https://adrianklessa.github.io/Planets/).
-Controls on the bottom of the readme.
-Left-click on the screen when "ready to start is displayed".
+# The simulation can be run in-browser [here](https://adrianklessa.github.io/Planets/).

+## Controls on the bottom of the readme.
+Left-click on the screen when "ready to start" is displayed.

 Attempted to add an AI that tries to get as close as possible to Mars.
 The agent is a small neural network made with Keras.